 Queer Potential in Tsitsi Dangarembga's Nervous Conditions

-Introduction: In my thesis chapter, I explore the queer potential within Tsitsi Dangarembga's Nervous Conditions, highlighting how the character Nyasha challenges colonial narratives of sexuality and gender.
+In my thesis chapter, I explore the queer potential within Tsitsi Dangarembga's Nervous Conditions, highlighting how the character Nyasha challenges colonial narratives of sexuality and gender.
 I invite you to consider how this canonical African novel expands the boundaries of queer literature and reflects on the decolonisation of identity in a postcolonial context.

 BOOK REVIEWS